OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-text-img.md

   title: text-4xl
   subtitle: font-mono
   text:  # no style has been applied, added as a reference only.
-textPosition: left #this is an inline comment example that is not displayed
+positionText: left #this is an inline comment example that is not displayed
-textSpan: m
+spanText: m
-textAlign: left
+alignText: left
 status: d #options: "a", "b", "c", "d" & default
 urlImage: https://www.nasa.gov/wp-content/uploads/2023/01/draco-4-darpa-nasa-ussf-caption.jpg?resize=2000,1119
 title: |